On this page

 Shared Clusters (

 M5).
-However, Shared Clusters Clusters do not support all functionality in MongoDB version 4.4 and later.
-See Atlas M0 (Free Tier), M2, and M5 Limitations for details.
+However, Shared Clusters do not support all functionality in MongoDB version 4.4 and later.
+See Atlas M0 (Free Cluster), M2, and M5 Limitations for details.

 Atlas supports shared cluster deployment in a subset of Cloud Providers and Regions.
 Atlas greys out any shared cluster tiers not supported by the selected cloud service provider and region.
 For a complete list of regions that support shared cluster deployments, see:

 M20 cluster tiers support development environments and low-traffic

 These clusters support replica set deployments only, but otherwise provide full access to Atlas features and functionality.